Frequently Asked Questions

 – Students MUST be registered before a decision on financial aid can be made.
 It is best to only apply to the school you want to attend and not select multiple schools.

-If I am applying for a BLOCS Scholarship, why must I apply through Smart Aid?
+If I am applying for a BLOCS Scholarship, why must I apply through FACTS?

 – The Commonwealth of PA requires that a third party qualify families for eligibility on need based scholarships.
-Smart Aid is who The Archdiocese of Philadelphia uses for this qualification process.
+FACTS is who The Archdiocese of Philadelphia uses for this qualification process.

 How can I check the status of an application for a BLOCS scholarship?